andrejlevkovitch/MySettings/README.md

 	- install guest addition
 	- execute `sudo usermod -aG vboxsf $USER`

-You shared folders will be in media folder
+Your shared folders will be in media folder